 Darwin has a large Chinese community and its own Chinese Temple, which happens to be one of the city’s top attractions.
 By visiting the temple, you’ll be able to learn more about the history of the Chinese population of Darwin, but most importantly, you might just lose your heart to the beauty of the temple itself.

 We all know that traveling can be exhausting, which is why a spa-like experience might be ideal for rounding off your trip to Darwin.
 Douglas Hot Springs form a lush oasis amidst the dry woodlands, and while it’s a relaxing experience to kick back and soak in the hot waters, you’ll also be amazed by the natural beauty of the area’s rich fauna and flora!
-Soaking up the serenity of the hot springs is often rated as one of the best things to do in Darwin.
+Although the hot springs are located 200 km south of Darwin, soaking up the serenity of the hot springs is often rated as one of the best things to do.

 Don’t miss one of the stunning sunsets here.
 Darwin has quite a lot of waterfront venues, but regardless of whether you choose to enjoy the sinking sun at an establishment or one of the fine beaches such as Mindil Beach, Cullen Bay, or East Point Reserve, viewing a tropical sunset while you’re here is a must.